 The Department of Agronomy and Horticulture provides research-based expertise and resources for the homeowner and gardener.

 The Backyard Farmer show is dedicated to helping you find solutions to your lawn and garden questions.
-Every year from spring to fall, a panel of experts deals with topics from insect pests and disease, turf, and fruits and vegetables, as well as landscape design and general horticulture topics.
+Every year from spring to fall, a panel of experts, featuring faculty members from the Department of Agronomy and Horticulture, deals with topics from insect pests and disease, turf, and fruits and vegetables, as well as landscape design and general horticulture topics.

 Plant Breeding & Genetics Professional Certificate

 The online Plant Breeding and Genetics Professional program (non-academic) is designed for busy professionals who want to advance their careers, improve their productivity, and further their understanding of the latest technology and methods used in plant breeding and genetics.
 This program originates from the Department of Agronomy and Horticulture at the University of Nebraska-Lincoln; however, participants do not receive academic credit or a formal credential.

 The turfgrass program is made up of experts in the areas of turfgrass breeding, weed science, plant physiology, entomology, and soil and water management.
 The goal is to provide pertinent research based information to turfgrass managers throughout the year and address agronomic issues as they come up across Nebraska, the Great Plains region, and the country.